XingFramework/xing-book/your_first_resource_projects.md

 With that in mind, we'll start by conceiving of a resource, and documenting its format.
 By Xing Framework convention, documents describing our resources go in the API_DOC directory.

+### A Project

+Resources in Xing are a JSON object containing two keys: ```data```, which contains the actual contents of the resource, and ```links```, which identify URLs associated with the resource.
+Every resource must contain a ```self``` link, identifying its own URL.
+The frontend will use this URL whenever it needs to check for or fetch an updated version of the resource.

+Our description of a crowdfunding project will include (for now) the following fields and types:

+* Project Name
+* Project Description
+* Deadline
+* Fundraising Goal

+These files are documentation, not code, so the format is not strict.
+Write what is the clearest indication of meaning and use to you.

+Here's our documentation for an individual project:

+##### API_DOC/project

+    // GET /project/{id}
+    //
+    // A project represents a single fundraising goal: what it's
+    // for and how much money it wants.
+As yet, it has no related
+    // resources.
+    {
+      links: {
+        self: '/project/1'
+      },
+      data: {
+        name: 'The Xing Framework',
+        description: 'A block of text describing the project',
+        deadline: 'Wed Jan 20 14:15:17 PST 2016',
+        goal: 20000.00
+      }
+    }

+We're also going to need a resource representing the list of all available projects.
+This one will be more complex, because the list will embed partial versions of the individual resources as well.

+##### API_DOC/projects

+    // GET /projects
+    //
+    // Represents the list of all projects in the system.
+As yet
+    // it does not have a defined order.
+    {
+      links: {
+        self: '/projects'
+      },

+      // The data in a /projects list resource is an array
+      // of other resources.
+      data: [
+        { links: { self: '/project/1'},
+          data:  { name: 'The Xing Framework' }
+        },
+        { links: { self: '/project/2'},
+          data:  { name: 'The Xing Book' }
+        },
+        { links: { self: '/project/3'},
+          data:  { name: 'The Xing Website' }
+        }
+      ]
+    }

+Notice how we are embedding the /project/{:id} resources into the array in /projects.
+However, only a subset of the data is included.
+This won't be a problem, however: the frontend's resource layer, however, knows how to follow that ```self:``` link in each resource to fetch the complete version of the resource when necessary.
+In a Xing project, you can decide how much or how little of a related resource to embed -- usually to optimize the number of requests the frontend needs to make to retrieve important data.